-We remain a beacon of light up on the hill, yet we must never let loose the reigns of power to those who would be kings from Queens.
+We remain a beacon of light up on the hill, yet we must never let loose the reigns of power to those who would be kings or queens.
 Do not abandon your mighty domain for the fruitless terrain of perverting robber-barons.

-We together, cannot stand here today, breathing the air of a real, true, manifested destiny, nor feel it rising swiftly through our hearts & minds without the great sacrifices of untold millions of souls just as you & I are composed of, exactly where you & I come from.
-We share the same source; the same beating heart.
+We together, cannot stand here today, breathing the air of a real, true, manifested destiny, nor feel it rising swiftly through our hearts & minds without the great sacrifices of untold millions of souls just as you & I.

 Your dreams are the fuel which propels our collective spirit to greater heights.
-I call this state of being, “Perpetual Blossoming”, which makes only a happy sound; a frequency of light so finely tuned into the spiraling universes we have inherited, it is a thrilling euphoria which we call, “a happy sound”.
+I call this state of being,”Perpetual Blossoming”; a frequency of light so finely tuned into the spiraling universes we have inherited, it is a thrilling euphoria which we call, “a happy sound”.

 AFTER the war was over, and we were certain our truth had triumphed, we returned to the scene of the killing field where we had staggered home from, bloody messes, less than one full moon before.
 We searched until sunset.
 Baffled but relieved, there were no casualties to be found.